GitWorktree.org logoGitWorktree.org

 Create a Keyboard Shortcut for Worktree Commands

-If you use Git Worktree Manager, bind its commands to keyboard shortcuts via File > Preferences > Keyboard Shortcuts.
+Bind VS Code's built-in Git worktree commands to keyboard shortcuts via File > Preferences > Keyboard Shortcuts.
 Search for "worktree" to find available commands.

 Terminal Profile for Worktree Navigation